reuters-graphics/docs_graphics-kit/pages/for_developers/styles.md

 The kit already imports this stylesheet in all your pages and embeds.

-If you want to create _other_ global stylesheets -- say to only apply to a particular page -- simply create another `.scss` file and import it in the page that you want to apply it to (probably _after_ any house lib imports).
+If you want to create _other_ global stylesheets -- say to only apply to a particular page -- simply create another `.scss` file and import it in the page that you want to apply it to.

 ```scss
 // src/lib/styles/second.scss